top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_0_assembling_duckiebot_c0.md

 ### Raspberry Pi

-The first step is to fasten the nylon standoffs on the Raspberry Pi, and secure them on the top of the chassis-up part by tightening the nuts on th eopposite side of the chassis-up.
+The first step is to fasten the nylon standoffs on the Raspberry Pi, and secure them on the top of the chassis-up part by tightening the nuts on the opposite side of the chassis-up.

 <div figure-id="fig:Raspberry_pi3" figure-caption=" ">
      <img src="RPi_3.jpg" style='width: 15em'/>